stuycs-gh-classrooms/09-nextcs-p01-https-freeinvaders-org/README.md

 How will your program be controlled?
 List all keyboard commands and mouse interactions.

 Keyboard Commands:
-- 'A' and LEFT arrow key used to move the "spaceship" to the left
+- 'A' and LEFT arrow key used to move the "spaceship" to the left.
-- 'D' and RIGHT arrow key used to move the "spaceship" to the right
+- 'D' and RIGHT arrow key used to move the "spaceship" to the right.
-- ' ' (spacebar) used to shoot projectiles at the "aliens"
+- ' ' (spacebar) used to shoot projectiles at the "aliens."
-- ESC for pausing and resuming the game (and settings potentially)
+- ESC for pausing and resuming the game (and settings potentially).
-- 'R' to reset the game
+- 'R' to reset the game.

 Mouse Control:
-- Mouse movement: N/A
+- Mouse movement: N/A.
-- Mouse pressed: Also used to shoot projectiles
+- Mouse pressed: Also used to shoot projectiles.

 ### Classes